 JAK kinase inhibitor

-This medication is not technically a biologic, but your doctor may talk to you about it.
-It’s often grouped together with biologics in discussions about newer, more targeted agents for autoimmunity.
+This medication is not technically a biologic, but your doctor may talk with you about it.
+It’s often grouped together with biologics in discussions about more targeted agents for autoimmunity.

 However, there are also similarities in this class of drugs.
 The most common side effect for all biologics is an increased risk of unusual, or opportunistic, infections.

 If you and your doctor decide to try this course of treatment with a biologic, you may experience flu-like symptoms or respiratory infections.

 Since biologics are given by injection or via an intravenous (IV) solution, you may also experience discomfort where the needle pokes your skin.

 Biologics may lead to more serious side effects, such as blood disorders or cancer.

 For these reasons, it’s a good idea to maintain a strong relationship with your doctor that focuses on open communication.

 Together, you can talk about and decide on whether a biologic is the right treatment for your psoriatic arthritis.